GMihai00/MODDGANN/README.md

 ## Ensemble Model

-Under ".vscode" folder rename "launch_model.json" to "launch.json".

-Run the launch file using the vs extension.
+Run the launch file config 'Start Model Training' using the vs extension.
 This will start training the ensemble from scrath, doing 5-fold for validation and outputing tensorboard logs to a newly created "logs" folder.
 You can change this paramaeters, please run the following command for further assistence

 ```ps1
 python ./src/model/main.py --help